Inline edit blocks

 });

-It is a simple Dictionary\<string, string>
+It is a Dictionary\<string, string>

-of BlockTypeName / PropertyName.
+of BlockTypeName / PropertyName

 After adding those options the ContentArea